-These notes of encouragement aren’t just for introverts.
+These notes of encouragement for introverts are especially for introverts (but not just for introverts).

 Introverts may need more quiet time, more alone time, or room to create a happy heart, but extroverts need some heart soothing too.
 Instead of working to the point of burn-out, build time each day to be still, quiet and thoughtful.

 8 Notes of Encouragement for Introverts (and anyone who doesn’t feel like people-ing)

 Whether you are a natural introvert like me, or more extroverted but don’t feel like people-ing today, I hope these notes will make you smile and feel less alone for craving alone time.

 If you need a holiday to take a day off, here it is.
 If you need more time for reading books, consider a day off from the internet too.
 Thanks to @becomingunbusy for this gem.

 This works every time.
 Say no when you feel overwhelmed or exhausted.
 When you feel better, keep saying no so you can break the cycle of burn-out/recover.
 You are allowed to protect your time and energy.

 I adore spending time with people I love but the only way I can really show up for them, engage, and connect is by spending time alone.
 You too?